postcss/postcss/README.md

 }
 ```

-Or if you like the Sass syntax, you could use [PreCSS] plugin pack:
+Or if you like the Sass syntax, you could use the [PreCSS] plugin pack:

 ```css
 @define-mixin social-icon $network $color {